Cyta Contact Point

 • Customer premises or equipment

-We will take all reasonable steps to identify and resolve faults as quickly as possible, depending on the nature of the issue and when it is reported.
+We will take reasonable steps to identify and resolve faults as quickly as possible, depending on the nature and timing of the issue.

-CytelUK may suspend or terminate services in line with Clause 11 of the Services Terms and Conditions.
+CytelUK may suspend or terminate services in line with Clause 11 of the Services Terms & Conditions.

-If you wish to dispute an invoice or part of an invoice, you must notify CytelUK within 30 days of receipt.
+If you wish to dispute an invoice or part of an invoice, you must notify us within 30 days of receipt.

 Your notice should include: